iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 1. I don’t trust anyone

-This signifies to use const first for every variable, If a situation arises where it’s needed to change already declared variable, change it to let.
+This signifies to use `const` first for every variable, If a situation arises where it’s needed to change already declared variable, change it to `let`.

 1. I trust myself

-This signifies to use let for everything, If a situation arises where it’s needed to make sure that the already declared variable can’t be changed, change it to const.
+This signifies to use `let` for everything, If a situation arises where it’s needed to make sure that the already declared variable can’t be changed, change it to `const`.

 Point here is to not use var anymore, there might be some cases of incompatibility but it is 94% globally compatible with browsers.